A policy supplies privileges to an entity such as a catalog, schema, table, view, or column, based on the entity’s assigned attributes, such as tags.

 view.
 Column masks function similar to row filters in that

-when Starburst Galaxy fetches privileges for a table or view, and that table or
+when Starburst Galaxy fetches privileges for a table or view, and that table

-view matches the policy target and the policy’s matching expression is true
+or view matches the policy target and the policy’s matching expression is true

-for the table or view’s tags, then the policy’s column masks are included in the
+for the table or view’s tags, then the policy’s column masks are included in

-table or view privileges.
+the table or view privileges.

 Column masks are evaluated using the privileges of the role that owns the column mask, which may not be the same as the current role of the user running a query to which the column mask is applied.
-This means that the column mask in general has privileges to reference tables the user running a query doesn’t have the privileges to access.
+This means that the column mask in general has privileges to reference tables the user running a query does not have the privileges to access.

 When you execute a query, Galaxy automatically rewrites your query and applies a column mask expression to the specified column.
 The column rewrite applies the mask expression everywhere the column appears in the query.
 Users see masked data based on the conditions you define.